 For cooking, raw, cooked or canned beetroot would be your best bet.
-For convenience’s sake, pre-cooked or canned work well, but to get the most flavour and nutrition out of the beetroot, buying raw, freshly picked beets will be the way to go.
+For convenience’s sake, pre-cooked or canned work well (and you can even can your own if you have a pressure canner), but to get the most flavour and nutrition out of the beetroot, buying raw, freshly picked beets will be the way to go.

 For sandwiches, accompaniments, salads, and garnishes, pickled beetroot is an easy winner.
 Probably the most well-known form of beetroot, buy these little gems cheaply in vacuum packed packages and enjoy as and when you need them.

 For a quick dose, either in the morning or pre-workout (see exercise benefits above) juiced beetroot is handy, portable in a bottle, and quick to consume.
 However, as with any juiced fruit or vegetable, it will give you a more concentrated dose of sugars, minus much of the beetroot’s fibre.